El Gran Combo de Puerto Rico: The new millennium

 In 2000, El Gran Combo was inducted into the International Latin Music Hall of Fame.
 In 2002, the group celebrated their 40th anniversary with two sold-out concerts at the Ruben Rodríguez Coliseum in Bayamón, Puerto Rico.
 This celebration spawned an album.
 In the same year, they were awarded the Billboard Latin Music Lifetime Achievement Award.
-A year later, in 2003, they received a Grammy for Best Tropical Album.
 Among other musicians, they are one of the "enduring superstars of the island."

 As of 2006, the orchestra has released over 40 albums or CD's, and it has received many awards, including golden albums, a "Calendario de Plata" in Mexico, a "Golden Congo" in Colombia, a Paoli Award in their native Puerto Rico, an honorable distinction in Spain and countless others.

 In 2006, they released their album titled Arroz con Habichuela ("Rice and Beans").
 It has already spawned three hit singles.
 The first one titled "No Hay Manera" ("There's No Way"), the title song, and "Si la ves por ahí".

 Around 2006, Rafael Ithier became ill and decided to take a back seat for live performances and although he mostly still tours with the band, Ithier is just conducting the combo rather than playing the piano, however he is still very much the bandleader of the group.
 Willie Sotelo took the place of Ithier on the piano and also took over some of the travel management duties.

 In 2007, El Gran Combo performed two massive concerts at the José Miguel Agrelot Coliseum to celebrate their 45th anniversary.